-signs.
-II.
-True.
+near the right-edge curb or shoulder to avoid undue interterce with traffic, unless turning left or avoiding obstructions.
+Check local laws.
+10. False.
+Cyclists must stop at stop signs.
+11. True.
 12. False.
-State law requires bicycles to be operated in bike lanes, or near the right-edge curb or shoulder to avoid undue Sidewalks can be more dangerous due to the number of sight restrictions, driveways and obstacles.
-10. False.
-Cyclists must stop at stop without instability or jamming.
-8. False.
+State law requires bicycles to be operated in bike lanes, or que to the number of sight restrictions, driveways and obstacles; e-bikes are prohibited, and bicycles may be prohibited, on sidewalks.
+False.
 A loose chain can cause chain slippage or derailment, which can cause injury to cyclists.
-9. False. you ride a bicycle, and it must be worn by cyclists under age 14.
+9. False.
+Sidewalks can be more dangerous should provide tast, easy stops without instability or jamming and, by law, must allow braked wheels to skid on dry, level, clean pavement.
+8. ride a bicycle, and it must be worn by cyclists under age 14 and by all class 3 e-bike cyclists.
 4. True.
-5. True.
-5. True.
+6. True.
 7. False.
-Brakes should provide tast, easy stops Anytwen 3.
-False.
-Everyone using the road must obey traffic signals.
+Brakes ANSWERS: 1.
+Fue.
+2. False.
+Everyone using the road must obey traffic signs and signals.
 3. False.
-A helmet should be worn anytime
+A helmet should be worn anytime you